ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ibmcloud cr region
    ```
    {:pre}
-1. Define an environment variable named `MYREGISTRY` pointing to the URL such as:
+1. Define an variable named `MYREGISTRY` pointing to the URL such as:
    ```sh
    MYREGISTRY=us.icr.io
    ```